roiSela/Musical_Bracelet_With_Arduino/README.md

 one for the desktop app with python.

-one for the 2 arduino's, transmiter and reciver.
+one named arduino files for the 2 arduino's, transmiter and reciver. (and mpu6050 library which is external lib for the accelemtor)

 and one for the webstie & server.